 Advanced level.
 Typically integrated within formal and sequential education programs, includes advanced clinical training and supervision, for professionals-in-training and/or matriculated experienced professionals, as articulated in the standards and competencies for public practice outlined in this document.

 Post-secondary level.
 Higher level and/or sequential education beyond foundational and advanced levels, for trained professionals, with or without a clinical training or supervision component.
-This level may or may not include continuous professional development criteria or requirements for accredited re-certification or state re-licensure and is not typically appropriate for beginning student or those who do not practice in the public domain.
+This level may or may not include continuous professional development criteria or requirements for accredited re-certification or state re-licensure and is not typically appropriate for beginning student or those who do not practice in the public domai

 Table 1: Levels of Learning Homeopathy